karim-20-maker/ApisFoodics/README.md

   # **Target** :-

      # Create a cucumber BDD solution utilising RestAssured framework to accomplish the following.
-“Make a GET request to colourlovers api http://www.colourlovers.com/api/patterns and write an assertion for <numViews> (from response) to be greater than 4000
+     # Make a post request to login with 3 test cases
+     # Extract tooken from valid login request and re use it to get whoami endpoi

    # **Note** :-